-The details of the issue are still somewhat unclear, but the claim that Hall was punished for “paying too much child support" appears to be a misinterpretation of the facts of the case.
+The details of the issue as presented in news accounts were somewhat unclear, but the claim that Hall was punished for “paying too much child support” was a misinterpretation of the facts of the case.

-Based on Hall’s side of the story, the crux of the matter seems to be that (as maintained by Hall) a court agreement specifying child support and visitation terms was modified without his knowledge, resulting in his underpaying child support and taking custody of his son outside of the court-approved visitation schedule.
+Based on Hall’s side of the story, the crux of the matter was that (as maintained by Hall) a court agreement specifying child support and visitation terms was modified without his knowledge, resulting in his underpaying child support and taking custody of his son outside of the court-approved visitation schedule.
 When Hall found out about the modified terms, in order to

 avoid jail time he quickly paid nearly $3,000 in back child support (despite, he claims, having been told during a court appearance several weeks earlier that he was all paid up) and agreed to pay the child’s mother $3,000 in attorney’s fees.

 Nonetheless, Judge Lisa Millard found Hall in contempt of court and sentenced him to

 However, available court records indicate that Hall was straightforwardly held in contempt of court for failure to pay child support in a case which had a motion for contempt dating back to April 2013 (and a court document briefly glimpsed in the Houston television news report about the case shown above displays a header indicating Hall was indeed held in contempt for “for failure to pay child support”).
 The information presented in news accounts indicating that Hall owed nearly $3,000 in back child support, and that the child’s mother had incurred $3,000 in attorney’s fees trying enforce their court agreement, suggested that this was an long-running and/or ongoing support issue rather than a sudden and recent one.